0x7a6b4c/SkyEye/README.md

 * 📇 **Logs & Portable Output**
 </br>Real‑time server‑sent logs to understand what SkyEye is doing.
 The Output format as the JSON files that can be archived or integrated into other platforms.

-🚀 Unlock the Future of Collaborative IAM Enumeration in Cloud.
+🚀 Unlock the Future of Cooperative Multi-Principal IAM Enumeration in Cloud.
 Try 🔥SkyEye🔥 Now!

 <div align="center">
   <figure>